Sydney Harbour Bridge: Tolls

 After the decision to build the Sydney Harbour Tunnel was made in the early 1980s, the toll was increased (from 20 cents to $1, then to $1.50 in March 1989, and finally to $2 by the time the tunnel opened) to pay for its construction.
 The tunnel also had an initial toll of $2 southbound.
 After the increase to $1, a concrete barrier on the bridge separating the Bradfield Highway from the Cahill Expressway was increased in height, because of the large numbers of drivers crossing it illegally from lane 6 to 7, to avoid the toll.

 The southbound toll was increased to $2.20 in July 2000 to account for the newly imposed goods and services tax (GST).
 The toll increased again to $3 in January 2002.

 In July 2008, a new electronic tolling system called e-TAG was introduced.
 The Sydney Harbour Tunnel was converted to this new tolling system while the Sydney Harbour Bridge itself had several cash lanes.
 The electronic system as of 12 January 2009 has now replaced all booths with E-tag lanes.
 In January 2017 work commenced to remove the southern toll booths.
 In August 2020, the remaining toll booths at Milsons Point were removed.
 Tolls rose in October 2023 for the first time in 14 years.
+In December 2025, the New South Wales Government announced a two-way toll for the bridge, along with the Sydney Harbour Tunnel starting in late 2028.